Volcanic and igneous plumbing systems

-Volcanic and igneous plumbing systems (VIPS) consist of interconnected magma channels and chambers which are responsible for the production, storage and transportation of magma in Earth's crust.
+Volcanic and igneous plumbing systems (VIPS) consist of interconnected magma channels and chambers through which magma flows and is stored within Earth's crust.
 Volcanic plumbing systems can be found in all active tectonic settings, such as mid-oceanic ridges, subduction zones, and mantle plumes, when magmas generated in continental lithosphere, oceanic lithosphere, and in the sub-lithospheric mantle are transported.
 Magma is first generated by partial melting, followed by segregation and extraction from the source rock to separate the melt from the solid.
 As magma propagates upwards, a self-organised network of magma channels develops, transporting the melt from lower crust to upper regions.
 Channelled ascent mechanisms include the formation of dykes and ductile fractures that transport the melt in conduits.
 For bulk transportation, diapirs carry a large volume of melt and ascent through the crust.
 When magma stops ascending, or when magma supply stops, magma emplacement occurs.
 Different mechanisms of emplacement result in different structures, including plutons, sills, laccoliths and lopoliths.